South Carolina Nurse Retention Initiative

 These stipends are considered taxable income, however, because they are awards, they are not subject to Social Security and Medicare taxes.

 Scholarship recipients will be announced within 30 days after the enrollment period ends and recipients will be notified by letter.
 Payments will begin approximately six months from the date of formal notification that you are a recipient of the award.
-Payments are made on September 1 and March 1.
+Payments are made twice annually.

 No. You can use it for childcare, education, debt, transportation, housing etc.